Arturia KeyLab Essential mk3 49 · โ˜… 4.7 Top Pick Check price on Amazon →

 For chord input, melody work, and basic piano sketching, yes.
 For serious piano playing or expressive performance, no. The keys are unweighted and have a synth feel.
 Plan to use a separate weighted-action keyboard for actual piano playing.

-The 61 is only $30 more and gives you a meaningful extra octave.
+The 61 is more and gives you a meaningful extra octave.
 If desk space allows, the 61 is the smarter buy.
-The 49 is the right call only if space is the constraint, otherwise spend the $30 for more range.
+The 49 is the right call only if space is the constraint, otherwise spend the price for more range.

 Excellent for supported DAWs.
 Plug it in, select your DAW from the controller's menu, and the controller's faders, knobs, and transport buttons are pre-mapped.
 For Logic Pro, Ableton Live, FL Studio, Cubase, and Pro Tools the integration is plug-and-play.
 For non-supported DAWs you fall back to generic MIDI mapping.